 If you’re a critter counter, garden geek, bird watcher, or nature nerd of any sort, read on!
-Starting in June 2019, Nearby Nature will host Citizen Science Saturdays once a month in local natural areas.
-Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we will be making opportunities for our members and friends to engage in citizen science a whole new priority.
+Starting in June 2019, Nearby Nature began hosting Citizen Science Saturdays once a month in local natural areas.
+Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we are making opportunities for our members and friends to engage in citizen science a whole new priority.

 For the first year of this program, we’ll group our projects by season.
-This summer, we’ll focus on insects: aquatic macroinvertebrates on June 29, meadow bugs on July 20, and garden pollinators, pests, and pathogens on August 17.
+This summer, we’ll focus on insects.
 In the fall, we’ll switch to fungi.
 There is so much to learn from these fascinating members of the web of life.
 Winter will be for bird study, including projects like the annual Christmas Bird Count.
 In the spring, we’ll document the abundance of plant life that bursts into bloom as the sun reappears after months of rain.
 See our Events Calendar for on-going listings.

 Thanks to board member Holly Hartmann for hosting our first year of events and for inspiring us to get this project up and running!